 Where do you travel to?

-I’m happy to travel throughout the UK and abroad.
+I’m happy to travel throughout the UK but this is subject to availabilty and the logistics due to other comittments I may have.
 I am based in Barnsley, South Yorkshire so travel expenses do apply and UK travel expenses are charged at an hourly rate.
 So, if it's a 6 hour round trip then I will need to charge for 6 hours of travel in addition to styling services.
 If a one-way journey is longer than 2 hours, accommodation will need to be provided the night before the wedding.

 For weddings overseas, flights, accommodation, airport transfers etc will need to be covered.

 Do I need a hair trial before the day?

 My recommendation is yes, yes and triple yes!
 Every person’s hair is totally different and this is the time we get together and work out our plans.
 You might love a million pictures, but it’s unlikely you will know whether they will suit your hair type.
 Or if you will need to buy clip-in extensions for volume, or what hair accessory will work best with your hairstyle.
 These are the things we need to discuss before the day, so when it comes to the wedding morning everything goes seamlessly, with no stress.